wiremock/api-template-library/ornl.gov-daymet/index.md

 ---
 slug: "ornl-gov-daymet"
-name: "Daymet Single Pixel Extraction Tool API"
+title: "Daymet Single Pixel Extraction Tool API"
 provider: "ornl.gov"
 description: "Welcome to the Daymet Single Pixel Extraction Tool API.
 You can use\
   \ this API to download daily surface data within the Daymet database in a `csv`\